Custom Avatars

 • Continue iterating on your prompt.
 Previous generations remain visible as long as the avatar modal stays open.

-6. Once your script is finalized, click Generate avatar to animate the image and sync it with the speaker.
+8. Once your script is finalized, click Generate avatar to animate the image and sync it with the speech audio.

 To update a custom avatar, click the speaker label and choose Update speaker’s avatar.
 This updates the avatar across your project while preserving its size, position, and visibility in the scene editor.